semmons99/s0-e3/problem.md

 hungry, life.
 He's going to really need help now if he hopes to eat is way through the most efficient path here.
 It's time for another Ruby program, only this time it will have to make use of a good A* algorithm, otherwise it won't complete before the very hungry caterpillar has to make his cocoon.
-How much food will the very hungry caterpillar have eaten by the time he's done eating this set of branches?
+How many leaves will the very hungry caterpillar have eaten by the time he's done with this set of branches?

 You can find the final set of branches in `branches3.json`.
 You will also find